Department of Labor Goals and Objectives for the 2021 Biennium

 - Facilitate collaboration and foster partnerships with all system partners to build a shared vision and strategy.

 - Focus on skill development and career paths for job seekers, current workers, and business and industry.

 - Reduce barriers to employment for both business/industry and job seekers.

 - Utilize data for informed decision making and continuous improvement.

 Statewide Initiatives and Workforce Programs Bureau

 Goal #1: Increase knowledge, understanding and usage of Montana’s Registered Apprenticeship and other Work-Based Learning training programs.

 - Provide recognized apprenticeship registration for Montana employers across all relevant and applicable occupations.

 - Increase new occupational registrations.

-Prepare middle and high school students for meaningful career-oriented jobs through the Jobs for Montana's Graduates program.
+Goal #2: Prepare students in grades 6-12 for meaningful career-oriented jobs through the Jobs for Montana's Graduates (JMG) program.